FeranBen/My-Power-Bi-Project/README.md

 ## Project Topic: Palmoria Group HR Analysis

 ### Project Overview
 An HR analytics project developed using Power BI to explore employee distribution, pay structure, and bonus policies at Palmoria Group.
-This work was completed as part of a Data analysis capstone project.
+This work was completed as part of a Data analysis capstone project, which include:

-### Project Objectives

 - Understand gender and regional distribution across the organization
 - Investigate salary structure and potential gender pay gaps
 - Identify employees earning below the minimum salary threshold of $90,000